Skip to main content Scroll Top

 4 things to know about hot flashes

-• 60% to 80% of women experience VMS at some point on the path to menopause.
-There are different trajectories in terms of when they start and differences by racial/ethnic group.
+• 60% to 80% of women experience hot flashes or night sweats at some point on the path to menopause.
+African American women report the longest total duration of VMS (median, 10.1 years).

 • Women’s experience of hot flashes varies — for some, it is a feeling of increasing warmth and for others they sweat, turn red, and experience a profound sense of dread sometimes with with a rapid heartbeat.